GeoffreyBooth/node/doc/api/esm.md

    file.

-Using the `"require"` condition it is possible to define a package that will have a different exported value for CommonJS and ES modules, which is a hazard in that it can result in having two separate instances of the same package in use in an application, which can cause a number of bugs.
-For a safe way to define packages for use via both `require()` and `import`, see the next section.
+Using the `"require"` condition it is possible to define a package that will have a different exported value for CommonJS and ES modules, which can be a hazard in that it can result in having two separate instances of the same package in use in an application, which can cause a number of bugs.

 Other conditions such as `"browser"`, `"electron"`, `"deno"`, `"react-native"` etc. can be defined in other runtimes or tools.